matrix-org/matrix-spec-proposals/proposals/3244-room-version-capabilities.md

 If multiple capabilities are needed, then the client should peek on of the common stable version in `support`even if not defined as `best`

-It is not recommanded to use an unstable room version even if it's the only one supporting a given feature.
+It is not recommended to use an unstable room version even if it's the only one supporting a given feature.
 It should be reserved for development.